msaelices/learn-gpt2/problems/02-attention-basics/README.md

 2. **Key (K)**: "What do I offer?"
 3. **Value (V)**: "What information do I contain?"

+Why three different vectors?
+Because they serve different purposes:
+- **Query**: Represents what the current token wants to know
+- **Key**: Represents what each token can provide
+- **Value**: The actual information content of each token

+Why do we need a Value vector if we have the input information?
+Because the Value vector can be transformed differently from the input, allowing the model to learn what information is most relevant to pass along.

+So the X would be the raw input embeddings, and Q, K, V are learned projections of X.

 ### How It Works

 1. Each input token is projected into three vectors: Q, K, and V
+   - What projections?
+Linear layers (learned weight matrices)
 2. Compute attention scores: How much should each token attend to every other token?
    - Score = Q @ K^T (dot product between queries and keys)
 3. Apply softmax to get attention weights (probabilities that sum to 1)